maheshsv/til/design_patterns/ioc.md

 do_something_C()
 ```

-Which means you are controling every action, when to call them.
+Which means you are controlling every action, when to call them.

 ### IoC in a framework